-CSATS 2020 Summer Research Experiences for STEM Teachers Program is a seven-week summer research program for middle and high school teachers.
-For Summer 2020, all RET programs will be held online.
-Teachers selected for the program will participate in ongoing research projects with researchers and work with CSATS faculty to develop a classroom research project based on their research experience.
+The Research Experiences for Teachers (RET) Program is a seven-week summer program for middle and high school STEM teachers.
+RETs conduct research with a host laboratory for the first six weeks of the program and prepare for the summer research symposium during the seventh week.
+For Summer 2023, the RET programs will be offered online or in-person depending on the placement.
+Please see the descriptions under "Additional Information" on the left for more information.
+Teachers selected for the program will participate in ongoing research projects with university science or engineering faculty and work with CSATS science education faculty to develop a classroom research project based on their research experience.

 The application requires general contact information, direct supervisor information, 3 professional references, 3 essay questions, a support letter from your immediate supervisor, and a sample lesson plan.